-The Fear and Greed Index: What Is It, and How it Relates to Market Sentiment
+Fear and Greed Index: What It Is and Its Market Impact

 Do you ever watch the news and wonder what drives the often bizarre day to day changes in the stock market?
 The fundamental long term viability of large companies doesn't change so often, so what can be driving it?